getsentry/sentry-docs/src/collections/_documentation/common/getting_started/getting_started_template.md

 ## Install

-1. If you don't already have an account, head over to Sentry.io and establish one, then return to this page to continue.
-2. Select <SDK> as the platform you're working with
-3. Name your project

-*Projects* in Sentry scope events to a distinct application in your organization, and assign responsibility and ownership.

-4. Choose your installation method:
+Sentry captures data by using an SDK within your application’s runtime.
+Choose your installation method:

 <!--
 Guideline: Add SDK specific installation information